Springs, South Africa: Media

-Springs is served very well by the media.
-There are local newspapers that operate from Springs.
-The Springs Advertiser covers the whole of the greater Springs area, including KwaThema.
-Then there is also the African Reporter that covers KwaThema, Tsakane in Brakpan and Duduza.
-Springs is also served by a local radio station, the East Rand Stereo on a frequency of 93.9 FM Stereo, covering the whole of Ekurhuleni Metro, eastern parts of Johannesburg, Heidelberg, Delmas, Secunda in Mpumalanga, Leandra, and Devon in Eastern Gauteng, with over 300,000 listeners.
-East Rand Stereo operates from the headquarters in Springs, following some satellite studios that had been opened in Brakpan, Benoni and Boksburg.
-The video production company Black Light Productions was launched in Dersley, a tranquil suburb of Springs.
-They are specialists and experts in corporate video and video marketing.
-Since, Black Light Productions has moved in Sandton.
+The Springs Advertiser (a newspaper) covers the whole of the greater Springs area, including KwaThema.
+The African Reporter, another newspaper, covers KwaThema, Tsakane in Brakpan, and Duduza.
+Springs is also served by a local radio station, the East Rand Stereo (on a frequency of 93.9 FM), which covers the whole of Ekurhuleni Metro, eastern parts of Johannesburg, Heidelberg, Delmas, Secunda in Mpumalanga, Leandra, and Devon in Eastern Gauteng; it has over 300,000 listeners.
+East Rand Stereo operates from its headquarters in Springs, following some satellite studios that had been opened in Brakpan, Benoni and Boksburg.